armory/documentation/_spinnaker/operator.md

 `<spin_namespace>` is the `namespace` where you want to deploy Spinnaker.

-The example uses Operator in basic mode with the example configMap to deploy Spinnaker 2.15.3 with the following attributes:
+The example uses Operator in basic mode with the example ConfigMap to deploy Spinnaker 2.15.3 with the following attributes:

 - No connected accounts
 - Persistent storage

-If you want to change the attributes of the example deployment, modify `/deploy/spinnaker/examples/basic/spin-config.yaml`.
-For example, if you change the value of the `version` field to `2.16.0`, the example configMap installs version 2.16.0.
+If you want to change the attributes of the example deployment, modify `deploy/spinnaker/examples/basic/spin-config.yaml`.
+For example, if you change the value of the `version` field to `2.16.0`, the example ConfigMap installs version 2.16.0.

-Detailed description of the configMap can be found [here](../operator-config).
+Detailed description of the ConfigMap can be found [here](../operator-config).

 # Upgrading Spinnaker Using Operator